bartificer/programming-by-stealth/docs/pbs11.md

 }
 ```

-When you do this you’ll notice that what you get is not the behaviour you tend to see in spreadsheet or word processing apps, where tables are resented as a simple grid.
+When you do this, you’ll notice that what you get is not the behaviour you tend to see in spreadsheet or word processing apps, where tables are resented as a simple grid.
 Instead, each cell has a separate border around it, and there is a gap between the borders of adjacent cells.
 The width of this gap can be controlled with the `border-spacing` CSS property (to be applied to tables, not cells).
 To illustrate the point, below is the code to add a 1 pixel solid black border with a very wide border spacing:

 ```css
 table.basic{